Colorful pageant, street fests cap queen's Platinum Jubilee

 Associated Press

-LONDON (AP) — Royal fans were hoping for an appearance by Queen Elizabeth II at Buckingham Palace after a colorful street pageant sashays through London on Sunday, the final day of a long holiday weekend celebrating the monarch’s 70 years on the throne.
+LONDON (AP) — A colorful street pageant highlighting Britain’s diversity paraded through central London on Sunday, the final day of a long holiday weekend honoring Queen Elizabeth II’s 70 years on the throne.
+Royal fans were hoping to see another glimpse of the 96-year-old monarch later at Buckingham Palace, where the parade ends.

-Thousands of performers will parade along a three-kilometer (nearly two-mile) route from Horse Guards Parade down the Mall to Buckingham Palace, telling the story of the queen’s life with dance, vintage cars, vibrant costumes, carnival music and giant puppets.
+With the ringing of bells at Westminster Abbey, a spectacular military parade featuring 200 horses began the ceremony as they marched down the Mall to Buckingham Palace.
+They flanked the gilded gold state coach, a horse-drawn carriage that transported the queen to her coronation 69 years ago.

-Festivities will begin with the ringing of bells at Westminster Abbey, and a military band will lead the gilded gold state coach, a horse-drawn carriage that transported the queen to her coronation 69 years ago.
+The queen wasn’t taking part in the pageant — though a virtual version of her, drawn from archival video from her 1953 coronation, was shown at the coach’s windows.

-The 96-year-old monarch won’t take part in the pageant, but archival video of her will be broadcast at the coach’s windows.
+Thousands of performers were scheduled to parade along a three-kilometer (nearly two-mile) route, telling the story of the queen’s life with dance, vintage cars, vibrant costumes, carnival music and giant puppets.

 The keenest royal fans braved the wet, chilly weather and camped out on the Mall overnight to secure the best view of the pageant.
 Some came for the celebrities who will be performing, while others wanted to be part of a historical moment.